 We attempted many different moves (and failed a few).
 A few moves were very difficult such as the bat pose where you hang upside down without using your hands to hold yourself.
 Another difficult move was the vampire pose where you essentially lay in the hammock facing down with the hammock on your back and your hands doing very little to hold you up.

 In the end we meditated.
-We laid in the silk cloth like it was a bed with all the lights off and serene music playing to further relax you.
+We laid in the silk cloth like it was a bed with all the lights off and serene music playing to create a relaxing atmosphere.
 You’re given blankets to use as pillows and eye masks that are available to use.

 Through this experience, Ally was amazed how relaxed she became after the process.
-The best part about the whole class was the end when they were meditating.
-Wrapped in the silk like a cocoon allowed Ally to gain a more sensational decompression.
+The best part about the whole class was the end when we were meditating.
+Being wrapped in the silk like a cocoon allowed Ally to gain a more sensational decompression.

 Other people that were in the class seemed to enjoy the serenity and peacefulness of the environment.
-Sounds of Indian music filled the air as were different colored silk cloths.
+Sounds of Indian music filled the air.
 The atmosphere contributed to how the mind and body felt of each person.

 All in all, we would go again.
 It was a very good learning experience and it was a lot of fun.
 If you want to try it, you can go to www.zennawellnessyoga.com/welcome.html and look at all the classes they offer.